techtile-by-dramco/NI-B210-Sync/tests/reciprocity_calibration/readme.md

 **Repeat process several times** --> Phase difference will be different each time!
 After this step the problem is clearly demonstrated.

-# STEP 2.
-Measure accumulated phase of the internal TX and RX RF-PLLs
+# 2.1 Measure accumulated phase of the internal TX and RX RF-PLLs
 The purpose is to measure the accumulated phase yielded from the RX RF-PLL and the TX RF-PLL (and cable).

 - Start to lock the USRP RX and TX RF-PLL on the same frequency $f$.